roc-streaming/roc-vad/README.md

 ...
 ```

-Alternatively, use `syslog` makefile target.
+Alternatively, you can use `syslog` makefile target.
 It streams logs that driver sends to system log.
-Basically they are the same logs as produced by `logcat` command, but in other format:
+Basically they are the same logs as produced by `logcat` command, but in slightly different format, and possibly truncated and deduplicated:

 ```
 $ make syslog